Customers frequently ask us if certain applications will work on the Ghost Phone. The short answer is, “YES!”

 If the app you are using requires Google Play Services to function (fewer and fewer apps do these days, but some banking apps and games do), you should ask yourself if you really NEED the app on your phone or is there an alternative you can find that accomplishes the same thing that does not require Google Play Services.

-Note: We have found it very interesting that many apps may say they require Google Play Services to function, however, once installed the app in fact works just fine without it.
+Note: We have found it very interesting that many apps may say they require Google Play Services to function, however, once installed the app, in fact, works just fine without it.
 We believe the “requirement” is really because the Google Play Services component helps the app track more of your data on the device!
-Unfortunately, you will not know for sure if it will work w/out Google Play Services until you have the phone and give it a try.
+Unfortunately, you will not know for sure if it will work without Google Play Services until you have the phone and give it a try.

 I need to use an app I know spies on me for work (…or name whatever reason)